Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/1-setup/README.md

   ![picture of new terminal](images/vscode-new-terminal.png)

-Navigate to the `rhel-workshop` directory on the Ansible control node terminal.
+Navigate to the `rhel_90-workshop` directory on the Ansible control node terminal.

 ```bash
 [student@ansible-1 ~]$ cd ~/rhel-workshop/